letv1nnn/Parking-Space-Monitoring-System/README.md

-# Free Parking Slot Detection System
+# Parking Space Monitoring System

 This C++ project uses OpenCV to automatically detect free parking slots from a static camera feed or video footage.
 It highlights occupied and free parking spaces with colored rectangles and displays the number of available slots on screen.